Context menu

 You specify the planning boards' standard view settings via the settings cogwheel in the profile area.
 These settings are stored in the user profile and are used when the application launches, when you open a profile and when you add a planning board to the profile.

-The eagle-eyed readers will have noticed there is an overlap with the start date and range of the planning board component.
-The same values can be selected here, including the option to set a custom value.
-For the start date profile field, this can be a positive or negative value starting from the current day (e.g. -1 to start showing the planning from yesterday when starting the application).
-For the range profile field, only positive values are allowed.
+These settings overlap with the start date and range of the planning board component.
+You can select the same values here, including a custom value.
+The start date field accepts a positive or negative value relative to the current day (for example, -1 to show the planning from yesterday when the application starts).
+The range field accepts positive values only.
 The menus in the planning board do the same thing, except that they are stateless, unlike their counterparts in the profile area.

 By default Dime.Scheduler shows all 24 hours on the planning board.
-Using the sliders, the start and end time can be set.
+Use the sliders to set the start and end time.

-The settings will be applied immediately on all planning boards in the profile, but the profile itself is not updated automatically.
-The user needs to save the profile explicitly in order to persist these changes.
+These settings apply immediately to all planning boards in the profile, but the profile itself is not updated automatically.
+Save the profile explicitly to persist the changes.

 Containersโ